charisgao/STAT-4830-Optimizing-Attention-Project/self_critique.md

 - Implement and execute memory/computation benchmarks comparing baseline and custom attention (using torch.cuda.max_memory_allocated() as described in the approach)
 - Create visualization comparing attention patterns between baseline and custom models to demonstrate what the model is actually learning
-- Fix model with Performer attention, and fix model with Kerformer attention
+- Fix model with NSA attention, fix model with Performer attention, and implement model with Kerformer attention

 ## **ACT**

 ### Resource Needs

-We need access to a GPU with sufficient memory to run experiments with longer sequences (at least 512 tokens as stated in constraints) to properly measure efficiency gains.
+We just received access to a GPU with sufficient memory to run experiments with longer sequences to train our implementations for more epochs and properly measure efficiency gains.
 We should also use PyTorch's profiler tools (torch.profiler.profile()) to isolate and measure the attention operations specifically, rather than just overall model performance.